OlivierLD/raspberry-coffee/oliv-scratch-pad/rpi.networking/setup.md

     static ip_address=192.168.50.10/24
     nohook wpa_supplicant

-- Make sure the address bove does not conflict with another one on your network..., like your home router.
+- Make sure the address above does not conflict with another one on your network..., like your home router.

 == Enable routing, edit /etc/sysctl.d/routed-ap.conf, add
 net.ipv4.ip_forward=1